instillai/machine-learning-course/docs/source/content/overview/linear-regression.rst

    **Equation 1.
 A linear equation**

-*Figure 2* shows the dataset we use in *Figure 1* with a line of best fit through it.
+*Figure 2* shows the data set we use in *Figure 1* with a line of best fit through it.

 .. figure:: _img/LR_LOBF.png

    **Figure 2.
-The dataset from Figure 1 with a line of best fit**
+The data set from Figure 1 with a line of best fit**

 Let’s break it down.
 We already know that x is the input value and y is our predicted output. a₀ and a₁ describe the shape of our line. a₀ is called the